Playwright Test Agents: Planner, Generator and Healer Guide

 Playwright test agents are AI helpers that plan, generate, and repair tests automatically, reducing manual test creation and maintenance.

-In this guide, you will learn:
+In this guide, you'll learn:

 -

-What Playwright test agents actually are
+What Playwright agents are and how each one works

 -